Make-School-Courses/FEW-1.1-Web-Foundations/assessments/HTML-CSS-Assessment.md

 <img src="calculator.png" width="312" height="auto">

-Your calculator should have a "display" this can be a `<div>`, and 19 buttons.
+Your calculator should have a "display".
+The display would show the number/answer at the top.
+This can be a `<div>`, and 19 buttons.
 Use the `<button>` tag.

-You have 1 hour to make your calculator.
 Follow the challenges below in order.
 You get credit for each of the challenges you complete.

 ## Calculator Markup